For more about these critical studies, click on the book icons or titles.

 In this captivating study of the epistemological, psychological, and ethical issues underlying Holocaust fiction, Emily Miller Budick examines the subjective experiences of fantasy, projection, and repression manifested in Holocaust fiction and in the reader's encounter with it.
 This work includes the chapter: Aryeh Lev Stollman's Far Euphrates: Re-picturing the Pre-Memory Moment.

 A treasury of Jewish creative works from around the world, this volume of the Posen Library of Jewish Culture and Civilization introduces readers to the great diversity of Jewish civilization, covering the momentous period from 1973 to 2005.
-Includes an excerpt from The Far Euphrates.
+Includes the chapter "Tecumseh Road" from The Far Euphrates.

 This classic thematic anthology has long been hailed for its exceptionally rich collection of essays, memoirs, stories, poems, and plays, and for its ground-breaking inclusion of classic and contemporary images.
 Includes Ursula Melendi's essay "All of Heaven for Love" based on Aryeh Lev Stollman's short story "Die Grosse Liebe."